baselatalla/reading-notes/markdown.md

 # Markdown

- # What is it ?
+ ## What is it?
-  Is a software tool that convert a text to HTML and allows you to write using an plain text format to make it as readable as possible and control the display of the document (style text on the web).
+  Is a software tool that converts text to HTML and allows you to write using an plain text format to make it as readable as possible and control the display of the document (style text on the web).

-# How to ?
+## How to?

- By using markdown we can formatting words, add image, and creating lists...
+ By using markdown we can formatting words, add images, and creating lists...
  Here’s an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files:

  1. ### Headers: